arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 >
 > Let's go to the dashboard panel of the Web Site we have just created.

-1. Back to the Windows Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.
+1. Back to the Microsoft Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.

 	![Accessing the Web Site Dashboard](Images/goToDashboard.png?raw=true "Accessing the Web Site Dashboard")